Balluff-BVS/BVSToolBox/Barcodes/README.md

 Description
 ----------
-Detects and reads bar code symbols in an image.
+Detects and reads bar code symbols in a whole image or chosen region of interest.

 Enables setting up to 18 parameters to improve detection.
 User may choose how many of read codes are displayed as output, check their correctness and point one of them in the picture.

+The correct value of code is read from the code matched in Wizard.
+When function is running, this value is compared with other detected codes.
+It is also possible to give correct value of code as input parameter, but this would be used when Wizard has not been performed.

 Input parameters
 --------------